TheGrimsey/Transportables/README.md

+# Transportables

+Transportables is a **Fabric mod** for **1.16** that adds several new types of rail and a ladder to the game.

+Forge port will be done after the Fabric version has been completed. **Backports** will not be done.

-# Fabric Example Mod
+# Requirements

-## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+Transportables depends on **[Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api)** and **[Cloth Config](https://www.curseforge.com/minecraft/mc-mods/cloth-config).**

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This mod is available under the MIT license.
+You are free to port, modify, use it as you wish.